HCSL Publications

 Comment

-The Wilson score method with continuity correction is used for calculating the confidence intervals of the sensitivity, the specificity, the positive predictive value and the negative predictive value.
-For the calculation of the confidence intervals of the (diagnostic) odds ratio, the likelihood ratio for a positive test result and the likelihood ratio for a negative test result, it is assumed that their natural logarithms have asymptotically normal distributions.
+The Wilson score method with continuity correction is used for calculating the confidence intervals of the sensitivity, the specificity, the positive predictive value, and the negative predictive value.
+For calculating the confidence intervals of the (diagnostic) odds ratio, the likelihood ratio for a positive test result, and the likelihood ratio for a negative test result, it is assumed that their natural logarithms have asymptotically normal distributions.

 Snapshot of the Demonstration